How can schools and teachers use information from the Kindergarten Assessment?

 Why does Oregon need the Kindergarten Assessment?

-We have a responsibility be good stewards of our children’s futures.
-When we invest early in a child’s life with rich experiences to develop the child’s heart and mind, the child is better able to give back to the community later in life.
+We have a responsibility to be good stewards of our children’s futures.
+When we invest early in a child’s life with rich experiences to develop the child’s heart and mind, the child is more likely to be successful at all future levels of education, and better equipped to give back to the community later in life.
 Children currently enter kindergarten having had a wide variety of early childhood experiences.
-The Kindergarten Assessment sheds light on these differences and allows us to better target resources for families and children where they are most needed.
-It also gives schools additional information that can inform how they invest their limited resources in students.
+The Kindergarten Assessmentsheds light on these differences and allows us to better target resources for families and children where they are most needed.

 How will this assessment be used?